dotnet/docs/docs/visual-basic/programming-guide/concepts/serialization/index.md

  If you want your object to be deserialized in a custom manner as well, you must use a custom constructor.

 ## Designer Serialization
  Designer serialization is a special form of serialization that involves the kind of object persistence usually associated with development tools.
 Designer serialization is the process of converting an object graph into a source file that can later be used to recover the object graph.
 A source file can contain code, markup, or even SQL table information.
+For more information, see [Designer Serialization Overview](../Topic/Designer%20Serialization%20Overview.md).

 ##  <a name="BKMK_RelatedTopics"></a> Related Topics and Examples
  [Walkthrough: Persisting an Object in Visual Studio (Visual Basic)](../../../../visual-basic/programming-guide/concepts/serialization/walkthrough-persisting-an-object-in-visual-studio.md)